narotam333/de-project-1a/README.md

 Steps executed:

 - ETL DAG and Tasks creation in Airflow
-- Data creation and processing using Python programming
+- Data creation and processing using Python programming and AWS SDK
-- Data storage on AWS S3 using AWS SDK
 - Data processing and storage on AWS S3 using S3FileTransformOperator
 - Pipeline Orchestrattion in Airflow
 - Data validation using AWS CLI